-If you opt-out of County-sponsored medical coverage due to Medicare coverage, Medicare will be the primary payer for Medicare-covered health services.
+If you opt-out of County-sponsored medical coverage due to Medicare A/B coverage, Medicare will be the primary payer for Medicare-covered health services.
 Keep in mind that Medicare Parts A and B do not cover all medical services.
 For added protection, you may wish to enroll in a Medicare supplement plan.
 Since the law does not allow employers to offer Medicare-supplement plans to active employees, you will need to explore plans available through other sources.
+Please note that as an active employee who is Medicare A/B eligible, you can choose to remain on the County sponsored medical plan without enrolling in Medicare.
+This is up to the employee and their circumstances.
+If you need help understanding your options for coverage when reaching Medicare eligibility, you can contact Area Agency on Aging/HICAP at 805-477-7300 for information about supplemental plan options if you choose to Opt-Out of County-sponsored medical insurance.

-Waive Participation In the Flexible Benefits Program
+❖ Waive Participation in the Flexible Benefits Program